- Cosmetics are a part of everyday life for many people. Women use an average of 12 personal care products a day and men about half that.

 - retinyl palmitate and retinol (vitamin A)

-Choosing healthy makeup also means opting for packaging that's safe for you and healthy for the earth.
-Airless packaging, for example, creates an environment in which many bacteria can't reproduce.
+Choosing healthy makeup also means opting for packaging that’s safe for you and healthy for the earth.
 Jars with open mouths can become contaminated with bacteria.
-Pumps with one-way valves, however, keep air from entering the opened package and make contamination more difficult.
+Airless packaging, which doesn’t allow bacteria to reproduce, is preferred.
+Pumps with one-way valves can keep air from entering the opened package, making contamination more difficult.
 Careful manufacturing processes keep the product sterile as it enters the bottle or jar.